Early Black Friday Amazon Echo deals are here

 This article was previously published as part of our Prime Day 2020 coverage.
 It has been updated to reflect the latest pricing and deals.

-Discuss: Early Black Friday deals on Amazon Echo devices available now: $19 Dot, $45 Show 5 and more
+Discuss: Early Black Friday deals on Amazon Echo devices still going strong: $45 Show 5, $19 Echo Dot and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.